Is online banking safe?

 Be cautious where you log into your bank

-For most users we suggest only logging into your online bank page while at home.
+For most users, we suggest only logging into your online bank page while at home.
 Your place of work can install key loggers or use other methods of monitoring you while online.
-Someone who has access to this information could access these logs that can contain all keystrokes including usernames and passwords.
+Someone who has access to this information could access the keystroke logs, which would contain everything you've typed, including your usernames and passwords.

-When on a wireless network, all information being sent to and from your computer to the wireless router may be intercepted by someone nearby.
-Therefore, if you need to log into your online bank page while on a wireless network make sure the network you're connecting to is secure using WPA.
+On a wireless network, all information sent to and from your computer to the wireless router may be intercepted by someone nearby.
+Therefore, if you need to log in to your online bank page while on a wireless network, make sure the network you're connecting to is secure using WPA (Wi-Fi Protected Access).

 Be concerned when logging in to an account from a friend's computer.
 A computer you're not familiar with could intentionally or unintentionally log usernames and passwords that could be used to access your account.

 Use a strong password

-Your password you're using to log into your online bank should be a strong password.
-What this means is that it shouldn't be something easily guessed such as your pet's name.
-Your banking password should have number, special character, and different capitalization.
+The password you're using to log in to your online bank should be a strong password.
+What this means is that it shouldn't be something easily guessed, such as your pet's name.
+Your banking password should have a number, special character, and different capitalization.
 See the password definition for additional information, links, and examples.